 Advanced tip – CARE: Connect to the person – listen to his story, ask questions, there are many interesting stories behind everything in India.
 When you actually care for the person and show some respect, most people will answer you with the same.
 I have many stories of warming hospitality of locals.
 I had a case when people were chasing me to return my sweater I forgot in the shop or when a bus driver with whom we talked on the station got the extra blanket for me (though I haven’t asked for and he told I can return it to his partner who was driving a bus to Himalaya that day).

-Yes, I was also scammed in first months.
+Yes, I was also scammed during the first months.
 I’ve noticed, most of the times, I was overcharged by a person who lives on the edge.
 If you take a closer look, you will see how much these people need care and respect instead of shouting and orders.
 I’ve lived in a PG for girls for quite a long time.
 Our cook, Santosh bhaiya was a really nice and kind person, though landlord often used to scold him for trifles.
 When my roommates were bringing sweets from the shop, they were always considering people who worked in the guesthouse.
-Just for this simple fact bhaiya always used to keep food for girls even long after breakfast hours.
-My roommates were studying in the second shift so they were waking up late.
+Just for this simple fact bhaiya always used to keep food for girls even long after breakfast hours when they used to wake up late.
 Just care and you will see the difference in the attitude.

-Beware of gender-specific places.
+Beware of the gender-specific places.
 In India, there are many gender-specific places – e.g. places in public transport, dressing rooms, many queues, etc. In some cases, there is a fine for breaking this rules.
-E.g. if you are a man traveling in ladies coach in Delhi metro, you will be scolded and fined.
+E.g. if you are a man traveling in ladies coach in Delhi Metro, you will be publically scolded and fined.

 Be careful with YOLO tag in India.
 India always has many interesting experiences for its visitors.
 Limits are quite relative here.
 Be careful with the offbeat tracks especially if you travel without local friends.
 It might be a lifetime experience to visit a slum area or villagers, though don’t underestimate your subconsciousness.
 The culmination of your experience might happen long after your stay in India.